leonardo-lorenzon/trade-in-the-end/README.md

 # Trade in the End
-This project was built to exercise an architecture design concept for node.js with TypeScript.
+This project was built to exercise an architecture design concept in node.js with TypeScript.
+The arquitecture is based on the [Hexagonal architecture](https://alistair.cockburn.us/hexagonal-architecture/) also known as Ports & Adapters.

 ## Setup
 ### Requirements